 “The foundation of edge computing topology focus on specific models that balance workloads at the source of data: remote and mobile edge computing, IoT edge, and cloud edge are some great examples — It's pivotal to deploy edge hardware with built-in technologies for rugged, long-term reliability.”

 What is a rugged edge computer?

 Rugged edge computers are specifically developed to withstand the rigors of harsh usage conditions and are able to achieve a high level of durability through incorporating ruggedized features throughout its entire product design.
 From the external enclosure to the internal components, every piece of a rugged edge computer is purpose-built through a combination of mechanical and thermal engineering to address the issues of strong vibrations, extreme temperatures and wet or dusty situations.

 Explore hardware solutions that address key fundamental features with Rugged Edge Computers

 1. Wireless Connectivity

-Access to Wifi, 4G LTE, Bluetooth and future 5G networks including GPS/GNSS location tracking allows more flexibility and possibilities for devices to gather important data points for new IoT technologies.
+Access to Wifi, 4G LTE, Bluetooth and now 5G networks including GPS/GNSS location tracking allows more flexibility and possibilities for devices to gather important data points for new IoT technologies.
 In addition edge computers can process local data while transferring and offloading more compute intensive tasks to a cloud server thus increasing overall efficiency.